Bsrivamsi/Restaurant_Billing-System/README.md

 # Restaurant_Billing-System
-It is a sample billing system for Restaurant(hotel/shops).
+It is a e-billing system for Restaurant(hotel/shops).